 In September 2013, the Tennessee Department of Correction adopted a new single-drug lethal injection protocol governing the execution of prisoners sentenced to death for capital murder convictions.
 The Attorney General subsequently requested that the Tennessee Supreme Court set execution dates for a number of death-sentenced inmates, who had exhausted the state judicial review processes and whose appeals had been rejected by the federal courts.
 The inmates now challenge the legality of the protocol in a lawsuit filed in the Davidson County Chancery Court in a case styled Stephen Michael West, et al. v.
 Derrick D. Schofield, et al..lethal injection challenge filings.

-On December 19, 2013, Tennessee, along with the Attorneys General of 48 states and the District of Columbia, and the Consumer Financial Protection Bureau (CFPB), reached a $2 billion joint-state federal settlement with Ocwen Financial Corporation, and its subsidiary, Ocwen Loan Servicing.
-Ocwen is the nation's fourth largest mortgage servicer.
-This agreement provides servicing standards to improve homeowner communications with Ocwen, and also relief to eligible homeowners through principal reduction and cash payments to foreclosed borrowers...Ocwen filings.
+On June 17, 2014, Tennessee, along with the Attorneys General of 48 states and the District of Columbia, the U.S. Department of Justice (DOJ), the U.S. Department of Housing and Urban Development (HUD),and the Consumer Financial Protection Bureau (CFPB), reached a $550 million joint-state federal settlement with mortgage lender and servicer SunTrust Mortgage Inc. to address origination, servicing, and foreclosure abuse.
+This agreement provides servicing standards to improve homeowner communications with SunTrust, and also relief to eligible homeowners through principal reduction and cash payments to foreclosed borrowers....SunTrust filings.